nvidia-riva/tutorials/tts-script-generation.md

 - Eliminate foreign or difficult-to-pronounce words.
 Ensure correct punctuation, correct spelling, and consistent normalization.
 This helps in improving the usable audio time.

 - Make the process easier for the voice actor.
-The smoother things are for the voice actor the more high-quality usable audio is obtained.
+The smoother things are for the voice actor, the more high-quality usable audio is obtained.

 ## Phoneme coverage and distribution